dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-12-16-leave-no-teamate-behind.md

 ---
-title: Leave No One Behind
+title: Leave No Teammate Behind
 ---

 What if we shift thinking from